Paramaribo, Suriname – October 8, 2012

-Not exactly a United Airlines type briefing.
+It was not exactly a United Airlines type briefing.

-Shortly after we were airborne the plane turned toward the southeast.
+Shortly after we were airborne, the plane turned toward the southeast.
 That had us paralleling the Guyana coast.
 We gradually climbed above the scattered clouds.
 If I had to guess I would say we leveled off at about 10,000 feet.
 Overall the flight was incredibly smooth.

-At about 09:05 we crossed into Suriname airspace.
+At about 09:05, we crossed into Suriname airspace.
 I found it interesting to watch the color variations in the Atlantic along both coasts.
-It ranged from a fairly chocolaty brown to a blue-green in the far distance.
+It ranged from a chocolaty brown to a blue-green in the far distance.
 The very muddy water along this part of South America is due to the silt carried by the Amazon River and the many other rivers that drain the rain forests.

 The management officer pronounced the name of the town as something like Pamarbo.
-That is different than the Spanish pronunciation which audibles each vowel and one ends up with Paramaribo.
+That is different than the Spanish pronunciation which audibles each vowel, and one ends up with Paramaribo.
 Regardless, he says the locals say Pamarbo.

-Later that night, after dinner I went to my hotel room.
-From the fifth floor I looked out the window down to the parking lot.
+Later that night, after dinner, I went to my hotel room.
+From the fifth floor, I looked out the window down to the parking lot.
 I could see hundreds of insects swarming around the parking lot lights.
-Periodically I would also see several bats fly through the “all night buffet.”
+Periodically I would also see several bats fly through the “all-night buffet.”

-Leaving the fort area I walked along the river for a couple of hundred meters toward old town Paramaribo.
+Leaving the fort area, I walked along the river for a couple of hundred meters toward old town Paramaribo.
 This area is one of the UNESCO World Heritage Sites, known as the Historic Inner City of Paramaribo.
-Dating from the 17th and 18th centuries, the UNESCO site notes that Paramaribo’s “original and highly characteristic street plan of the historic centre remains intact.
+Dating from the 17th and 18th centuries, the UNESCO site notes that Paramaribo’s “original and highly characteristic street plan of the historic center remains intact.
 Its buildings illustrate the gradual fusion of Dutch architectural influence with traditional local techniques and materials.”

 Maroon Day celebrates the signing of the first treaty between the Dutch colonists and the Maroon peoples on October 10, 1760.
 The Maroons were made up of six nations of peoples indigenous to Suriname.

 After sitting on a bench for a while and watching the people, I began my trek back to the cathedral.
-When I arrived it was still not open.
+When I arrived, it was still not open.
 Shortly a man did come and open the doors and windows of the cathedral.
 I walked in and found myself in awe.
 According to the Suriname people, this is the largest wooden structure in the Caribbean, maybe even the tallest wooden structure in all of South America.
 I think the people of Guyana would take exception to these statements.
 I have heard similar descriptions of St. George’s Cathedral in Georgetown.
-I have not yet been in that cathedral so I cannot offer my own opinion.
+I have not yet been to that cathedral so I cannot offer my own opinion.